jcpagadora/Naive-Database/README.md

 This is just a naive in-memory database that uses SQL-like syntax.
 This was code written by me in 2017.

+To start a database, run

+`java Main`

+in the terminal.
+To exit, simply type

+`exit`.

 ## .tbl Files
 In this project, we use `.tbl` files to store tables in memory.
 These are basically `.csv` files but with the first row giving the column names and types.
 For example, `nums.tbl` with the following contents: